Getting old is serious and tasking business.

 When this happens, it is swiftly followed by forgetting other sensitive personal information that no one ordinarily ought to forget: details like one’s cellphone number, vehicle registration number or frequently used passwords.

-To help elderly persons who have this challenge, introduce the concept of actively encouraging them to commit there tasks to paper and make constant reference to it, so that they’ll actually forget less.
+To help elderly persons who have this challenge, introduce the concept of actively encouraging them to commit their tasks to paper and make constant reference to it, so that they’ll actually forget less.

 Aside this, puzzle solving, mind games, chess and other mentally stimulating activities are known to help fight this challenge of the old.